Preventative Maintenance: Saving Money in the Long Run

 Area | What to Check | Recommended Action | Frequency |

-Roof | Look for broken tiles, rust, cracks, moss | Replace tiles, clean gutters, seal leaks | Every 6 months / After storms |
+Roof | Fix leaks, clean aerators, and check for rust | Replace tiles, clean gutters, seal leaks | Quarterly, especially in autumn |

 Gutters & Downpipes | Debris, blockages, sagging | Clean out leaves, secure loose fittings | Quarterly, especially autumn |